vwkd/code-web/content/languages/javascript/web-apis/declarativenetrequest-api/index.md

 managed using JavaScript while an extension is in use
 - at most 30,000, of those at most 5,000 unsafe
 - extension can add / remove using `updateDynamicRules`
+- beware: one invalid rule aborts the complete update!

 ### Session